Fabrice-Lainard-Programming/QmlOrReact/README.md

 # QmlOrReact
-Test QML or ReactJs to use as fron over a Qt/C++ backend
+Test QML or ReactJs to use as front over a Qt/C++ backend